Secularism protects us all. Let's embrace it.

 Posted: Wed, 27 Jan 2016 11:57 by Stephen Evans

 Britain today is one of the most religiously diverse countries in the world, with more non-believers than ever before.
 With society at risk of fragmenting along religious lines, secularism could be our salvation, argues Stephen Evans.

 More than two thirds of people in the UK support equality for women and men, yet only 7% actually describe themselves as 'feminist'.
 This has led The Fawcett Society – the UK's leading gender equality and women's rights charity – to declare Britain a nation of 'hidden feminists'.

-As an advocate of both feminism and secularism I was struck by the similarities between these two much-maligned and misunderstood concepts.
+As a cheerleader for both feminism and secularism I'm struck by the similarities between these two much-maligned and misunderstood concepts.
 If Britain is nation of 'hidden feminists', then it's surely it's also a nation of 'hidden secularists'.